netherphp/senpai/README.md

-# Nether Senpai
+# Nether\Senpai

 Using the magic of PHP-Parser and all the new features of 7.1, never manually document a technical aspect of your code ever again.
+It should be able to process your code no matter what visual style or standard you use.

 However, you still can if you want.
 Using a comment format called Nether Notation which I promise you will hate just because its different, you can